cdelker/ziafont/docs/strings.rst

 .. jupyter-execute::

-    font.str2svg('VALVES', kern=True)
+    ziafont.Text('VALVES', font=font, kern=True)

 .. jupyter-execute::

-    font.str2svg('VALVES', kern=False)
+    ziafont.Text('VALVES', font=font, kern=False)

 |

 Calculating string size
 -----------------------

-The method :py:meth:`ziafont.font.Font.getsize` can be used to calculate the pixel width and height of a string without drawing it.
+The method :py:meth:`ziafont.font.Text.getsize` can be used to calculate the pixel width and height of a string without drawing it.

 .. jupyter-execute::

-    font.getsize('How wide is this string?')
+    ziafont.Text('How wide is this string?').getsize()

 |